matheus23/irreactive.com/content/building-this-blog.md

 * You want to have something aesthetically pleasing.
 * For that you need lots of iterations. **Your first attempt will look bad**.
 You won't choose the right spacing, the right layout, the right colors, the right font size, the right font, etc.
 * You can't change the colors, fonts, spacing and especially layout quickly in code.
-Code is way more abstract: You don't code 1 Layout, you code an infinite amount.
-You don't code one layout at 1280px screen width, but a layout that works across many screen sizes at once.
+Code is way more abstract: You don't code 1 Layout, you code infinitely many: Not one layout at 1280px screen width, but a layout that works across many screen sizes at once.
 That's way more difficult and takes time and scaffolding.

 Naturally, my eyes were opened as soon as I started incorporating an explicit designing step before writing code.
 I was also designing previously.
 You're always designing when you're making something visual, but it used to be intertwined with finding a good architecture in your code, all while being slow.